BabyRuth Logo

 Red, white, and blue colors dominate the identity, demonstrating patriotism and emphasizing that high-quality products are made in the home country.
 The contrasting color scheme and the richness of each tone make all the text visible.

 Accents are placed to highlight the brand name.
 The phrase is positioned in the central area of the logo.
 The word “Nestlé” is easily readable when glancing upward.
-The blue outline in the lower area under the letters underscores the brand’s and company’s strong competitive qualities.
+The blue outline in the lower area under the letters underscores the brand’s and the company’s strong competitive qualities.

 2019 – today